askwhyharsh/askwhyharsh/README.md

 # Hi, I'm Harsh! 👋

 Software engineer, with experience working in blockchain and distributed systems but not limited by it.
-I like working with golang and rust, although I'm still learning rust.
+I like working with solidity and golang.
 Apart from that i also like reading research and tech blogs and building fun learning projects in my free time.

 ## 🚀 What I've Worked On